jonaseickhoff/hass-multiroom-mqtt-mediaplayer/README.md

 MQTT MediaPlayer with Multiroom support for Homeassistant.

 I build this MQTT MediaPlayer because i was looking for an integration for my musiccast2mqtt bridge in homeassistant.
-This MQTT MediaPlayer is able to subscribe to different topics and for every topic there also exists an template.
+This MQTT MediaPlayer is able to subscribe to different topics and for every topic there also can be configured a template.

 ## Example Configuration